mlibrary/appraisal-tab/doc/overview.md

 ### Structure

 Each test file is treated as a *specification* (or spec) of an aspect of the application's functionality; each test is mean to be readable as a specification for how the application should behave.
-Each spec is comprised of a `describe` block, which describes an individual feature; that `define` block then contains `it` blocks, which are used to define individual aspects of that feature.
+Each spec is comprised of a `describe` block, which describes an individual feature; that `describe` block then contains `it` blocks, which are used to define individual aspects of that feature.
 For example, a simple test file could look like this:

 ```js